LabTrivedi/MOrgAna/README.md

 * `Visualization quantification`: creates an overview of all meshgrids and composite images

-* `Morphology quantification`: Analysis of the following morphological parameters calculated using the unprocessed mask (without straightening) or the straighted mask (straighted using the generated midline)
+* `Morphology quantification`: Analysis of the following morphological parameters calculated using the unprocessed mask (without straightening) or the straighted mask (straighted using the generated midline).
+For more information on parameters, refer to [scikit-image](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) or [Sánchez-Corrales, Y. E. et al. (2018)](https://journals.biologists.com/dev/article/145/6/dev156778/48888/Morphometrics-of-complex-cell-shapes-lobe))
 	* area
-	* eccentricity
+	* eccentricity: ratio of the focal distance over the major axis length; value of 0 as shape approaches a circle.
 	* major_axis_length
 	* minor_axis_length
-	* equivalent_diameter
+	* equivalent_diameter: diameter of a circle with the same area as the region.
 	* perimeter
 	* euler_number
 	* extent
 	* orientation
-	* locoefa_coeff (indication of complexity of shape)
+	* locoefa_coeff (indication of complexity of shape; refer to [Sánchez-Corrales, Y. E. et al. (2018)](https://journals.biologists.com/dev/article/145/6/dev156778/48888/Morphometrics-of-complex-cell-shapes-lobe))
 	* `Use all parameters`: will display 10 graphs, each a quantification of the above parameters.

 	Clicking `Visualize Morphological Parameter (s)` will display one or more of the following windows: